isomerpages/mlaw-corp/news/speeches/_posts/2013-11-18-Speech-by-Minister-for-Law-K-Shanmugam-at-the-Institute-of-Policy-Studies-Conference-Harassment-in-Singapore:-Realities- Conundrums-and-Approaches-Moving-Ahead.md

 ---
-layout: post
-title: "Speech by Minister for Law, K Shanmugam, at the Institute of Policy Studies Conference: Harassment in Singapore: Realities, Conundrums and Approaches Moving Ahead"
+title: 'Speech by Minister for Law, K Shanmugam, at the Institute of Policy Studies Conference: Harassment in Singapore: Realities, Conundrums and Approaches Moving Ahead'
 permalink: /news/speeches/speech-at-ips-harassment
 breadcrumb: Speeches
-collection_name: news

 ---

 18 Nov 2013 Posted in [Speeches](/news/speeches)